46 Free Donation Receipt Templates (501c3, Non-Profit)

 The value of goods provided by charity to the donor

-In some cases, the charity organizations may provide some goods or services to donors in exchange for their donations.
-Information regarding such goods and services should be disclosed in the donation receipt.
-It is assumed that donations exceeding $75 from the donor should be included and those below this amount should not necessarily be recorded in the donation receipt.
+In some cases, the charity organizations may provide some goods or services to donors in exchange for the donations.
+Information regarding such goods and services should be disclosed.
+It is assumed that donations exceeding $75 from the donor should be included and those below this amount should not necessarily be recorded in it.

-• Charities should mention the reason behind the unsuccessful transaction in the failed donation receipt explaining to the donor why the donation transaction was nullified.
+• Charities should mention the reason behind the unsuccessful transaction in the failed receipt explaining to the donor why the transaction was nullified.

 • The dates when a failed transaction had been initiated should be provided to the donor by the charity organization.

-• A failed donation receipt should provide a link for the donor to update their billing information.
+• A failed receipt should provide a link for the donor to update their billing information.

-• Credit card information of the charity should be provided in the failed donation receipt.
+• Credit card information of the charity should be provided in it.

 • An email address of the charity organization is provided to allow the donor to find out more details about the failed transaction.

-• The name of the person that initiated the failed transaction should be provided by the charity organization in the failed donation receipt.
+• The name of the person that initiated the failed transaction should be provided by the charity organization.

-• The charity should state in the failed donation receipt the name of the person or organization that was intended to receive the contribution from the donor.
+• The charity should state the name of the person or organization that was intended to receive the contribution from the donor.

-• Charities should also mention the amount that was involved in the failed transaction when filling the failed donation receipt sent to donors for evaluation.
+• Charities should also mention the amount that was involved in the failed transaction when filling the receipt sent to donors for evaluation.

 Conclusion